swerizwan/PMRR/README.md

 ```
 CUDA_VISIBLE_DEVICES=0 python3 trainer.py --regressor emo_body_lang --single_dataset --misc TRAIN.BATCH_SIZE 64
 ```
-We can monitor the training process by setting up a TensorBoard at the directory `./logs`.
+We can monitor the training process by setting up a TensorBoard in the directory `./logs`.